-The Investment Committee.
-The investment policy is to maximise the long term return on the Charity's Investment funds, subject to the risks normally associated with a balanced approach to portfolio management.
-The Charity does not restrict itself to any particular category of investment.
-The performance of the funds is measured against appropriate benchmark indices.
-The committee monitors the Charity's investments at regular meetings with advice taken from W H Ireland Ltd, its Stockbroker.
+The Investment Sub-Committee.
+The investment policy is to maximise the long-term return on the Charity's Investment funds, subject to the risks normally associated with a balanced approach to portfolio management.
+The Charity does not restrict itself to any particular category of investment, and the performance of the funds is measured against appropriate benchmark indices.
+The sub-committee monitors the Charity's investments at regular meetings with advice taken from W H Ireland Ltd, its Stockbroker.